backdrop-contrib/notify/README.txt

 exists.
 The last setting, "Only contents in the user's preferred language ", will only notify about new contents in the user's preferred language.
-However, please note that new contents that are marked as "language neutral" will always be uncluded in notifications.
+However, please note that new contents that are marked as "language neutral" will always be included in notifications.
 The multilingual settings do not apply to administrators.
 Administrators will always be notified about all new contents.
+Note that if you use the second setting, contents that is not in the user's preferred language will be excluded from the notification if some translation of exists, even if that translation is not to the user's preferred language.

 The "Watchdog log level" setting lets you specify how much to log.
 The setting "All" will make a log record of every notification mail